SackMathen/Blabber/SECURITY.md

 # Security Policy

+Please report all bugs to the github issues page as we are still in development.

 ## Supported Versions

-version 1 is currently in development and this page will be updated to reflect its status.
+Version 1 is currently in development and this page will be updated to reflect its status.

 | Version | Supported          |
 | ------- | ------------------ |